alextheoklitou/sei-project-one/readme.md

 # Project 1 - Space Invaders #

 ## Overview ##
 This was the first project as part of the General Assembly Software Engineering Immersive Course.
+This was a solo project which lasted one week.
 I chose to create an adaptation of the classic arcade game 'Space Invaders'.

 ## Brief ##
 The brief was to create a grid-based game chosen from a list of options over a week.